Exact Classical Correspondence in Quantum Cosmology: Discussion

 \section{Discussion}

-Writing down the Wheeler-DeWitt equation $\hat{H}\Psi=0$ in a mini-superspace is one of the simplest applications of quantum theory, in a problem involving gravity.
-The dBB and MdBB schemes show that in ordinary quantum mechanics of a single particle, a plane wave solution of the Schrodinger equation corresponds to an energy/momentum eigenstate where the particle can be considered classical, having a trajectory with constant momentum.
+Writing down the WD equation $\hat{H}\Psi=0$ in a mini-superspace is one of the simplest applications of quantum theory in problems involving gravity.
+The dBB and MdBB schemes show that in ordinary quantum mechanics of a single particle, a plane wave solution of the Schrodinger equation corresponds to the motion of a particle that can be considered classical, having a trajectory with constant momentum.
 This plane wave solution, obtained for a free particle with $V=0$, is used to describe incoming particles in quantum scattering problems.
 In this paper we attempt to find a potential that provides a solution to the WD equation such that the evolution of the universe can be considered classical.

-In the context of Wheeler-DeWitt equation in quantum cosmology too, one must resort to trajectory representations to see in which case there is exact quantum-classical correspondence.
+For this, we resort to trajectory representations and search for a potential that gives identical classical and quantum evolution for $a(t)$.
+An equivalent condition for exact quantum-classical correspondence is the vanishing of the quantum potential.
 We have found that in a Friedmann model where the total energy density varies as $1/a^n$, the exact correspondence happens for $n=2$.
 In this case, the WD equation has a simple solution of the form $\Psi =\exp(ima^2/2\hbar)$ and both the dBB and MdBB representations give the result that $a\propto t$.
 We see that for this kind of total energy/matter density, the classical evolution is also $a \propto t$.
 Therefore this solution is unique, having identical classical and quantum evolution, as in the case of free particles described by plane waves in ordinary quantum mechanics.
 The evolution is called 'coasting' in the literature and is usually associated with the classic 'Milne model', which describes an empty universe.
 However, the present model is not empty; it is a Friedmann model with $\rho \propto 1/a^2$, capable of describing the expansion of the present universe to a very good approximation.